Ghanaian Butter Bread

 Bake (covered if using a lid) at the center for 40mins.
 If the top is browning too quickly (if baking without cover), cover it loosely with a foil.

 Place baked bread on a cooling rack and allow bread to cool down completely before slicing.
 To store, allow butter bread to cool down completely then store in a ziplock bag sealed or wrap with a cling film.
-Store at room temperature for up to 5 days.
-Don’t worry, it won’t get hard.
+Store at room temperature for up to 5 days or in the freezer until needed.
+Don’t worry, it will stay fresh either way.